 Welcome to the Food Services department.
 Columbia Heights Public Schools provide students with access to a variety of foods that meet the health and nutritional needs of our students.
 We serve foods that meet state and federal requirements, which are based on the USDA Dietary Guidelines.
-For information about the free and reduced lunch program or to obtain an application, call 763-528-4520.

 Educational Benefits (Free and Reduced Lunch)

 Columbia Heights Public Schools provides a healthy breakfast and lunch for students each day.
 It is very important that all families fill out an educational benefits application to see if the household qualifies for educational benefits, including free or reduced-priced meals and snacks.
 Starting on September 6th, 2022, all meals will be charged to students based on their eligibility status.
 The cost of a paid breakfast is $1.90 (secondary students, grades 6-12) and $1.70 for (elementary students, grades Pre-K-5).
 The paid lunch is $2.80 (secondary students, grades 6-12) and $2.55 for (elementary students, grades Pre-K-5).

 All familes should fill out an online educational benefits application prior to the first day of school on September 6th, 2022.
 There are other benefits that apply to households who qualify for free or reduced-priced meal benefits including: